coreyunshaken/life-walk-mvp/SAMPLE-USER-SARAH.md

 **Occupation:** Marketing Manager
 **Family:** Married with 2 young children

-## Quick Trajectory Check Data
+## Quick Trajectory Check Data (Updated for Current App Version)

+### Step 1: Current Age
+35

+### Step 2: Twenty Years Old (Age 20)
+"I wanted to travel the world, work at a cutting-edge tech company, maybe start my own business someday.
+I dreamed of making a real impact, having adventures, and building something meaningful while still having time for friends and experiences."

-### Past Reflection (Age 25)
+### Step 3: Ten Years Ago (Age 25)
-"Just graduated college, working at a startup, living with roommates.
-Focused on learning and gaining experience.
-Dating casually, lots of social activities."
+"I was fresh out of college, working at a startup, living with roommates in the city.
+My focus was on learning everything I could, building my career, networking constantly.
+Dating casually, going out every weekend, feeling like I had unlimited potential ahead of me."

-### Present Reflection (Age 35)
+### Step 4: Today (Age 35)
-"Marketing manager at mid-size company.
-Married with 2 young kids.
-Bought our first house.
-Always busy but feeling stuck professionally.
-Want more family time but need to advance career."
+"I'm a marketing manager at a mid-size company with a good salary and title.
+Married with 2 young kids, just bought our first house.
+I'm successful by traditional standards but feeling stuck and exhausted.
+No time for myself, always juggling work deadlines with school pickups.
+The entrepreneurial dreams feel impossibly far away now."

+### Step 5: Ten Years From Now (Age 45)
+"I want to be running my own marketing consultancy with 5-10 regular clients.
+Working from home with flexible hours so I can be present for my kids' teenage years.
+Traveling with my family at least twice a year.
+Having the financial freedom to choose projects I'm passionate about, not just chasing paychecks."

-### Future Desires (Age 45)
+### Step 6: Your Ideal Future (Age 80)
-"Leading my own marketing consultancy.
-Kids are older and more independent.
-Travel more with family.
-Have financial freedom and flexibility to choose my projects."
+"That I took the leap and built my own business instead of playing it safe.
+That I was truly present for my children growing up.
+That I helped other women entrepreneurs succeed.
+That I traveled to those places I dreamed about.
+That I lived authentically and didn't let fear keep me in a job that drained my soul."

 ## Analysis Results